Bronx Zoo: Non-human deaths

-In the summer of 2013, New Jersey residents Heung Ju Yi and Kyung Hee brought their 3-year-old son, Ethan, to the zoo to visit the popular Dinosaur Safari exhibit.
-After buying their tickets, each member of the family was given a free souvenir pressed penny as a gift promoting the exhibit.
-Soon afterward, Ethan swallowed the coin and began choking.
-His mother, Kyung, said she'd, "thought he'd died".
-Unsuccessful attempts to retrieve the coin from his throat were followed by rushing the boy to an emergency medical clinic, where X-rays showed it had entered his stomach.
-The next day, further X-rays revealed that the coin was not passing naturally, and surgery was required to remove it.
-Two days later, Ethan was put under general anesthesia, and the coin was removed via endoscopy.
-The surgery revealed that the zinc in the coin had reacted with his stomach acid and begun to dissolve, creating jagged edges that cut the inside of his stomach.
-The family, which did not have health insurance, were charged over $50,000 for this.
-In early 2014, the family pressed charges against the zoo and the Wildlife Conservation Society for unspecified damages.
-They claimed the zoo endangered their son since the employee who handed them the coins handed Ethan's directly to him and gave no warning about the choking hazards of small coins.

 Animal escapes

-In 1902, a 7-month-old male jaguar broke out of his cage and escaped.
+In 1902, a seven-month-old male jaguar broke out of his cage and escaped.

+In July 1957, a platypus named Penelope who had recently made headlines for faking a pregnancy disappeared, abandoning her mate, Cecil.
+Zookeepers searched the premises but found no evidence of her.

 In February 1995, the zoo's De Jur Aviary collapsed during a snowstorm with about 100 seabirds, including Inca terns and gulls, inside.
 During the collapse, some of the residents flew off and escaped.
 In total, about 30 birds were lost.

 On March 26, 2011, the Bronx Zoo announced that World of Reptiles was closed after a venomous adolescent cobra was discovered missing from its off-exhibit enclosure on March 25.
 Zoo officials were confident the missing cobra would be found in the building and not outside, since the species is known to be uncomfortable in open areas.
 The missing snake quickly sparked a popular Twitter parody account, @BronxZoosCobra, which narrated the daily hijinks of the cobra.
 On March 31, zoo authorities found the snake in a non-public area of the reptile house.

 On May 9, 2011, a female green peafowl escaped from the zoo before being caught on May 11.

 On September 11, 2011, a lesser kudu escaped from its enclosure for about half an hour and then returned to its enclosure once a zoo worker opened the gate.

+On April 26, 2023, an Indian peafowl given the nickname Raul escaped from the zoo and reportedly bit a man, although those reports were never confirmed.
+Raul flew back into the zoo at 11:17 a.m. the next day.